SmithEcophysLab/biol6301_writing_spring2024/nick_notes/nick_writing_notes.md

 	- the story was clear!
 	- there was a good flow
 	- adding to the "simple" and "emotional" element would help with this

+## exercise 4.1
+- what structure is carmona using

+## exercise 4.2
+- **Opening**
+Atmospheric carbon dioxide (CO2) concentrations have risen steadily over the past century as a result of anthropogenic fossil fuel emissions and land use change.
+Annual mean values of atmospheric CO2 recorded by the Mauna Loa Observatory have increased from 316.0 µmol mol-1 in 1960 to 418.5 µmol mol-1 in 2022.
+Terrestrial photosynthesis represents the largest flux of CO2 between the atmosphere and the Earth's surface.
+This flux drives the land carbon sink, which offsets roughly 30% of anthropogenic emissions.
+However, state-of-the-art Earth System Models (ESMs) do not agree on how this sink will vary under future global change, with some models predicting an increase in the strength of the sink and others predicting a decrease, with some even suggesting that the land surface will become a source for CO2 by the end of the century.
+Much of the discrepancy in model projections is a result of their representation of photosynthesis.
+Atmospheric CO2 is the substrate for photosynthesis and plants typically respond by increasing photosynthesis in response to an increase in atmospheric CO2 over short and long time scales.
+However, plants are known to acclimate their photosynthetic traits in response to changes in CO2, a process that is generally omitted from ESMs.
+For instance, experimental data consistently indicate that leaf photosynthetic capacity of C3 plants decreases with increasing atmospheric CO2, despite consistently displaying faster rates of carbon assimilation.
+- **Challenge**
+There are multiple competing hypotheses to explain the mechanisms underlying this response.
+Two of the most widely cited are (1) CO2-induced nutrient limitation of photosynthetic capacity and (2) optimal downregulation of photosynthetic capacity under elevated CO2.
+The nutrient limitation hypothesis suggests that the downregulation is the product of nutrient depletion in soils, which is commonly observed in elevated CO2 experiments.
+The reasoning follows that, because the enzymes that underlie photosynthetic capacity require relatively large amounts of nutrients to build and maintain, the nutrient depletion in the soil directly limits photosynthetic capacity.
+The optimal downregulation hypothesis suggests that plants reduce investment in photosynthetic enzymes (namely, Ribulose-1,5-bisphosphate carbocylase/oxygenase or RuBisCO), as maintenance of high photosynthetic rates can be achieved with less RuBisCO investment under elevated CO2.
+While not mutually exclusive, these two hypotheses imply differential effects of ongoing and expected future increases in atmospheric CO2 on ecosystem carbon and nutrient cycling and, thus, feedbacks to climate.
+Here, we resolve these competing hypotheses.
+- **Action**
+We find that, while nutrient limitation does often limit the stimulation of biomass productivity under elevated CO2, the reduction in photosynthetic capacity can predominantly be explained by optimal biochemical downregulation.
+Specifically, the maximum Rubisco carboxylation capacity (Vcmax) decreases under elevated CO2, but happens in a way that still allows for increases in photosynthetic carbon assimilation.
+This is because less Rubisco is needed to maximize the utilization of available light under elevated CO2.
+With more substrate for assimilation (i.e., CO2) inside the leaf, Rubisco carboxylation is increased and oxygenation is decreased.
+We show that this allows for similar rates of photosynthesis as compared to a hypothetical situation where photosynthetic capacity is not downregulated.
+The support for
+optimal downregulation indicates that photosynthetic nutrient use efficiency increases under elevated atmospheric CO2 and, thus, reduces the rate and magnitude of progressive nutrient limitation to plant biomass productivity.
+- **Resolution**
+Optimal downregulation of photosynthetic capacity under elevated CO2 is not currently, but should be included in the next generation of terrestrial biosphere models in order to accurately project changes in future terrestrial carbon and nutrient cycling.
+Recent developments have produced reliable formulas to simulate optimal downregulation of photosynthetic capacity under elevated CO2 that can be introduced to ESMs without increasing parametric uncertainty.
+We expect that the inclusion of this response will not alleviate nutrient limitation of biomass productivity under elevated CO2, which will continue to constrain the land carbon sink.
+However, the inclusion of photosynthetic biochemical acclimation elevated CO2 will lessen per-leaf-area demand for soil nutrients.
+This will increase the nutrient pool available in models, lessening nutrient limitations to biomass growth and the land carbon sink.